 What is a one size style?

-This is Bill Baber Knitwear speak for a style that we only knit in one size, you’ll hear us talking about it in store where we only have the stock on the shelves at hand, its less common online where we generally make to order in your chosen size.
+This is Bill Baber Knitwear speak for a style that we only knit in one size, you’ll hear us talking about it in store where we only have the stock on the shelves at hand.
+It’s less common online where we generally make to order in your chosen size.
 In fact most of our garments begin life as a one size style.
-We use all our years of experience to design a style and size it appropriately, we then test it in store and perfect it over time.
+We use all our years of experience to design a style and size it appropriately.
+We then test it in store and perfect it over time.
 If the style is proving popular then we will gradually add sizes to the range and publish it online.
 Some of our shapes are made to address a particular body type.
 For example we may design a close fitting petite style for those lucky enough to wear them, or a larger loose fitting pullover designed for the plus sizes.
-Often these designs don’t work well in other sizes, its hard to make a tight fitting sleeve design in an Extra Large, folk dont like the fit and they are not popular.
+Often these designs don’t work well in other sizes.
+It is hard to make a tight fitting sleeve design in an Extra Large as folk don’t like the fit and they are not popular.
 So you may find a slim fit style is only available in Small and Medium, or a loose fitting tunic that only comes Large & XL!